Field-deployable fiber optic cable

 Termination and service advantages

-• Suitable for direct connector assembly
+• 900 µm tight-buffered fibers suitable for direct connector assembly

 Technical Specifications of This Tactical Fiber Optic Cable